 As well as the regular Wednesday evening meetings, the Club occasionally runs a social event (e.g. the Christmas dinner) to which partners are welcomed.
 Similarly, talks of general (diving-related!) interest are sometimes organised at the Wednesday meeting, and partners often find these of interest.

 Since 2017, the Club has hosted “Splash-In,” a one-day underwater photography competition attracting enthusiasts from across the Southwest region.
 Entrants have to take their underwater photographs on that day within the Torbay area.
 The competition is open to anyone with an interest in underwater photography and photos can be taken while scuba diving or simply snorkelling.
-Prizes are awarded at a dinner and presentation event on the same evening at Living Coasts in Torquay Harbour, to which all are welcomed.
+Prizes are awarded at a dinner and presentation event on the same evening at the Royal Torbay Yacht Club in Torquay, to which all are welcomed.

 The Club owns a 27 ft hardboat ‘Torbay Diver’ (or “TD1”) which is kept in Torquay Harbour.
 She is equipped with standard safety equipment, including marine radio, GPS, and an oxygen set.
 In 2019, she was equipped with a modern depth sounder (including side-scan sonar).

-The Club’s Compressor Room is located in Torquay Harbour near Living Coasts, where you can obtain air fills for free, once you have been shown how to use the compressor.
+The Club’s Compressor Room is located on Beacon Quay in Torquay, where you can obtain air fills for free, once you have been shown how to use the compressor.

 Most of our regular dives are conducted within Torbay, notably to the SE of the harbour, where a number of dive sites are to be found around the small islands there, e.g. Thatcher Rock or the Orestone.
 More details can be found on our website.
 Most dives are on rocky reefs - there are no major wrecks remaining in the bay, although we sometimes visit the Bretagne and Emsstrom off Teignmouth, which are our closest significant wrecks at recreational diving depths.